htv-onoff/react-bubble-chart-d3/README.md

   width={1000}
   height={800}
-  padding={0} // optional value, number that set the padding between bubbles showLegend={true} // optional value, pass false to disable the legend. legendPercentage={20} // number that represent the % of with that legend going to use. legendFont={{
+  padding={0} // optional value, number that set the padding between bubbles showLegend={false} // optional value, pass false to disable the legend. legendPercentage={20} // number that represent the % of with that legend going to use. legendFont={{
         family: 'Arial',